-Some people are not willing to accept "no more treatment."
+Some people aren’t willing to accept “no more treatment.”
 You may find that you want to get a second opinion and continue to actively fight the cancer.
-That's OK!
-It is your choice and you have to be comfortable with the decisions you make.
+That’s OK!
+It’s your choice and you have to be comfortable with the your decisions.
 Making your medical team and your loved ones part of the decision-making process will help things go more smoothly.

-If you opt for more treatment in spite of a doctor's recommendations, explain your decision to those involved in your care.
-Even if they do not understand or agree, you still must pursue your own sense of what is right for you.
+If you choose to have more treatment in spite of a doctor’s recommendations, explain your decision to those involved in your care.
+Even if they don’t understand or agree, you still must follow your own sense of what’s right for you.
 As long as you have fully explored all options, your friends and family will most likely support you.
 Keep in mind that no decision is forever.
 You can change your mind about treatment at any time.

 Needs and demands